vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

 2.  **Contract** : loadItemList(url: URL)
     - **Reference**: CU01
     - **PreCondition**:
-      - User has selected a properly formatted XML file from the Document Explorer Window
+      - User has selected a properly formatted XML file from the File Explorer Window
     - **PostConditions**:
       - An instance of the ItemList is created.
       - An instance of an Item is created for each element extracted.